jdiazi/RockFragmentationUsingCNN/README.md

 # Rock Fragmentation Curve using Mask R-CNN

-Our goal is to obtain the Fragmentation Curve of blasted rock images using Convolutional Neural Networks (CNN) through Image Segmentation ([Mask R-CNN](https://github.com/matterport/Mask_RCNN)).
+Our goal is to obtain a Fragmentation Curve of blasted rock images based on a Semantic Segmentation Model supported by [Mask R-CNN](https://github.com/matterport/Mask_RCNN).

 Further research can be merged with geotechnical and operational criteria that lead to getting a Rock Fragmentation Analysis in a shorter time.
 Thus, mining operations could improve the accuracy of their operational KPI as Powder/Digging factor and so on.